kaiewiggins/kaiewiggins.github.io/_posts/2019-06-01-Happy-Book-Birthday.md

 Writers reading this might laugh, but it hadn't really occurred to me to try to license short fiction—even after my first attempt getting snapped up for translation.

 But I kind of stumbled across an online call for submissions for speculative stories about water and . . .
 1,600 words later a weird, creepy, delightfully dark faery story called *On the Edge* was snapped up the first place I submitted!
+They called it "exceptional and lyrically beautiful" so there's that.

 Look forward to reading that later this week at [Enchanted Conversations Magazine](https://enchantedconversationmag.blogspot.com/)!